timothyf/resume-builder/README.md

 ### Build yor resume

-Build the static version of your resume, it'll also create the PDF version.
+Build the static version of your resume

     bundle exec middleman build